chfoo/webaves/docs/warc.md

 2. Multiple `{"Block": {"data": [..]}}`: Block portion of the record.
 3. `"EndOfRecord"`: Indicates the end of a record.

-## `list`
+## list

-The `list` subcommand reads WARC files and lists out the contents using the header name-value fields.
+The `list` subcommand reads WARC files and lists out the contents from the header fields.

 Example: